 Faculty at Allegheny College are typically evaluated for tenure or promotion by their department.
 In cases where there are fewer than three faculty members of sufficient rank in a department, a Tenure Committee may be formed.
 In cases where there are fewer than two faculty members of sufficient rank in a department, a Promotion Committee may be formed.
 Tenure Committees for tenure track candidates and Promotion Committees for tenured candidates are evaluative committees formed outside of a department through a Memorandum of Understanding (MoU).
-The Tenure Committee members and Promotion Committee members will be named as an Addendum to the Tenure MoU or Promotion MoU so that candidates know which faculty members are on their committee and so that, if a named member of the Tenure Committee or Promotion Committee is unable to continue to serve, they can be replaced without rewriting the MoU.
-Tenure Committees can be constructed under two conditions: 1) as the evaluating "department" for tenure-track candidates in a department with fewer than three tenured faculty members and 2) in exceptional circumstances as deemed by the Provost.
+The Tenure Committee members and Promotion Committee members will be named as an Addendum to the Tenure MoU or Promotion MoU so that candidates know which faculty members are on their committee and so that, if a named member of the Tenure Committee or Promotion Committees can be constructed under two conditions: 1) as the evaluating "department" for tenure-track candidates in a department with fewer than three tenured faculty members and 2) in exceptional circumstances as deemed by the Provost.